Joshua Creek Canyon Ecological Reserve

 The 5,887.31 acre Joshua Creek Canyon Ecological Reserve in Big Sur, California, is owned by to the California Department of Fish and Wildlife.
-It is located between Big Sur Coast Highway to the west, Palo Corona Regional Park on the north, and Santa Lucia Preserve and U.S. Forest Service land to the east.
+It is located between Big Sur Coast Highway to the west, Palo Corona Regional Park and Mitteldorf Preserve on the north, and Santa Lucia Preserve and U.S. Forest Service land to the east.
 It is only accessible through the Santa Lucia Preserve, a private, gated, community of about 300 homes on 20,000 acres in Carmel Valley, California.